-All real and personal property in the state, including property of nonresidents and corporations doing business in the state, is subject to the county ad valorem property tax at rates set by the fiscal court, plus any additional levies unless exempted by the constitution or by statute (KRS 132.190).
-Agricultural and horticultural land is assessed for ad valorem tax purposes according to its value for agricultural and horticultural use (Ky.
-Const., sec.
-172A).
-Persons who are at least 65 years old or considered by a public or private retirement system to be totally disabled pay ad valorem taxes only on that portion of their homestead's assessed valuation in excess of \$39,300 for the 2019 and 2020 tax years, as published by the Office of Property Valuation in the Department of Revenue (indexed the first quarter of every odd year to the cost of living), except for assessments for special benefits (Ky.
-Const., sec.
-170; KRS 132.810).
+All real and personal property in the state, including that of nonresidents and corporations doing business in the state, is subject to the county ad valorem property tax at rates set by the fiscal court, plus any additional levies unless exempted by the constitution or by statute.
+Agricultural and horticultural land is assessed for ad valorem tax purposes according to its value for agricultural and horticultural use.
+Persons who are at least 65 years old or considered by a public or private retirement system to be totally disabled pay ad valorem taxes only on that portion of their homestead's assessed valuation in excess of \$40,500 for tax years 2021-2022, as published by the Office of Property Valuation in the Department of Revenue (indexed the first quarter of every odd year to the cost of living), except for assessments for special benefits.